Xiongfeng-Jin/PYNQ/docs/source/getting_started/zcu104_setup.rst

 ----------------------

 As indicated in step 6, slide the power switch to the *ON* position to turn on the board.
-The **Red** INIT_B LED will come on immediately to confirm that the board has power.
-After a few seconds, this will change to **Yellow ** and the *Yellow Done** LED will turn on.
+A **Red** LED and some additional yellow board LEDs will come on to confirm that the board has power.
+After a few seconds, the red LED will change to **Yellow **.
 This indicates that the bitstream has been downloaded and the system is booting.

   .. include:: network_connection.rst